Lifestyle6 min readBy Trace Cohen|Last updated: 2026-05-21

 Frequently Asked Questions

-What if my partner wants to come to my Botox consultation?
+Can my partner come to my appointment?

 Find a Provider Near You